CommandPost/FCPCafe/docs/deals.md

 ### Black Friday Deals

-Valentina Vee has a great [Twitter thread](https://twitter.com/valentinavee/status/1726386386004275590) with all the deals she's interested in.
+**Valentina Vee** has a great [Twitter thread](https://twitter.com/valentinavee/status/1726386386004275590) with all the deals she's interested in.

-Pro Video Coalition also has a blog post titled: [PVC’s BIG Black Friday list for 2023](https://www.provideocoalition.com/pvcs-big-black-friday-list-for-2023/)
+**Pro Video Coalition** has a blog post titled: [PVC’s BIG Black Friday list for 2023](https://www.provideocoalition.com/pvcs-big-black-friday-list-for-2023/)

+**Jordi Bruin** also has an incredible website called [Indie Friday](https://www.indiefriday.app) showcasing a whole bunch of independently developed apps.

 ---